Compliance

 Offer candidates a non-AI evaluation option.
 For agencies, this might mean:

-• Phone screening instead of AI-analyzed video interview
+• Phone screening instead of AI-analyzed video interview.

-• Manual resume review by recruiter instead of AI ranking
+• Manual resume review by recruiter instead of AI ranking.

-• Traditional skills tests instead of AI-scored assessments
+• Traditional skills tests instead of AI-scored assessments.

 Client Relationships: Contractual Protections